 Know-how and research interest

-Liver disease, especially when progressed to advanced fibrosis or cirrhosis represents a major cause of death in the Western world.
+Liver disease, especially when progressed to advanced fibrosis or cirrhosis represents a major cause of death.
 More recently, hepatic fibrosis has been redefined as a highly dynamic process involving fibrogenesis, matrix degradation, angiogenesis and metabolic and immunological mechanisms.
 Abnormal remodeling of the hepatic sinusoidal vasculature represents a hallmark cirrhosis.
-Thus, the development of new treatment options to improve the structural (matrix), functional (synthesis), and hemodynamic (vascular) abnormalities in liver cirrhosis is encouraged.
-Portal hypertension (PHT) is defined as an elevated pressure in the portal venous system that may cause severe complications such as formation of gastroesophageal varices, variceal bleeding, development of ascites, occurrence of bacterial translocation, hepatic encephalopathy, systemic vasodilation, and hyperdynamic circulation.
-Increased intrahepatic vascular resistance is the hallmark of sinusoidal PHT with hepatic stellate cells (HSCs) and liver sinusoidal endothelial cells (LSECs) playing pivotal roles in this process.
+Thus, the development of new treatment options to improve the structural (matrix), functional (synthesis), and hemodynamic (vascular) abnormalities in liver cirrhosis represents an important unmet clinical need.
+Portal hypertension (PH) is defined as an elevated pressure in the portal venous system that may cause severe complications such as formation of gastroesophageal varices, variceal bleeding, development of ascites, bacterial translocation and infections, hepatic encephalopathy, systemic vasodilation, and hyperdynamic circulation.
+Increased intrahepatic vascular resistance is the hallmark of sinusoidal PH with hepatic stellate cells (HSCs) and liver sinusoidal endothelial cells (LSECs) playing pivotal roles in this process.
 HSCs transform from quiescent, vitamin A-storing subendothelial cells to myofibroblast-like cells endowed with contractile, proinflammatory, and fibrogenic properties.
-Pathological angiogenesis is involved in the development of increased portal inflow and pressure as well as the formation of portosystemic collaterals and is closely linked to hepatic fibrogenesis: First, fibrogenesis is characterized by an over-expression of several growth factors, cytokines and matrix metalloproteinases (MMPs) with an inherent pro-angiogenic action.
-In particular, platelet-derived growth factor (PDGF), transforming growth factor-β1 (TGF-β1), fibroblast growth factor (FGF) and VEGF have been shown to act both as pro-fibrogenic and pro-angiogenic mediators.
-Furthermore, neo-angiogenesis is stimulated in hepatic tissue by the progressive increase of tissue hypoxia due to progressive capillarization of sinusoids and excessive matrix deposition with consequent up-regulation of proangiogenic pathways.
-My lab thus focuses on the characterization of structural, functional, vascular and hemodynamic abnormalities characterizing advanced liver disease in order to develop novel treatment strategies.
+Pathological angiogenesis is involved in the development of increased portal inflow and pressure as well as the formation of portosystemic collaterals and is closely linked to hepatic fibrogenesis.
+My lab thus focuses on the characterization of all these structural, functional, vascular and hemodynamic abnormalities characterizing advanced liver disease in order to develop novel treatment strategies.

 Methods and Techniques of the research group